atliegils/Lab1-796-DEEP/README.md

 ![alt text](https://www.ru.is/skin/basic9k/i/sitelogo.svg =500x "Reykjavik University Logo")

-LAB 1
+# LAB 1

 ---

 T-796-DEEP, Introduction to Deep Learning, 2018-3

 ---

-## Setup Environment
+## Task 0 - Setup Environment
-To start things off, you will need to create a Notebook on your Google Drive.
-You can do this through the [Colab website](http://colab.research.google.com)
+Start by  creating a Notebook on your Google Drive.
+You do this through the [Colab website](http://colab.research.google.com)

-Once there, you can select GitHub, paste the URL to this repository (https://github.com/atliegils/Lab1-796-DEEP) and pull the file to your Drive.
+Once there, you can select GitHub tab, then paste the following URL:  (https://github.com/atliegils/Lab1-796-DEEP) and open the notebook in a seperate virtual enviroment assigned to your google account.

-This notebook will be opened in a playground mode, so you will have to save a copy to your Drive or changes may be lost!
+**This notebook will be opened in a playground mode, so you will have to save a copy to your Drive or changes may be lost!**

 For improved performance, you should toggle the GPU accelerator.